close

 The Åldersvänliga Göteborg action plan contains many activities, but something that stands out are the ‘Talking Benches’ integrated into the project.
 They’re accessible to people of all ages and mobilities, and they broadcast a pre-recorded message encouraging those seated to have a conversation with others around them.
 The benches are inspired by England's ‘Chatty Benches’ and were installed in popular spots.
 The purpose is to increase senior citizens' participation in the surroundings and create opportunities for interpersonal meetings in public places.
 The Talking Benches act as meeting places for spontaneous activities as well as planned ones.

-— It is very rewarding to see how our Access bench helps create interesting and attractive urban environments that all people can be part of, says Agneta Stake, CEO and product development manager at Nola.
+— It is very rewarding to see how our Access bench helps create interesting and attractive urban environments that all people can be part of, says Agneta Stake, Design Management and founder at Nola.
 The Talking Benches are much appreciated by city residents and attract old and young alike.
 By looking at differences and specific needs, rather than more general ones, Gothenburg has succeeded in creating an attractive city.
 A city for all.

 The municipality of Gothenburg has also included Nola’s Access benches in the project.
 Access was developed in collaboration with Veryda and designed specifically for senior citizens.